Brian C. Morrissey, Attorney at Law

 • Violating a Protection Order

-A charge of Resisting Arrest in the State of Ohio is a misdemeanor charge which can carry a maximum penalty of a 90 days in jail and a maximum $750 fine.
+A charge of Resisting Arrest in the State of Ohio is a misdemeanor charge which can carry a maximum penalty of 90 days in jail and a maximum $750 fine.

 If you are charged or accused of Resisting Arrest, you will need an attorney who has experience in criminal defense.
 Get in touch right away to find what you can do to put yourself in position to defend against this charge.
 The consultation is free.